Welcome to the Diamond Dove Home Page.

 References

 This page includes items that people often encounter when living with doves in their home.
-This page was added in 2004 in response to questions that many people write in about that were not included in the other pages These paragraphs are based primarily on my personal experiences with my diamonds as well as ringnecks, zebras, and a few wild doves If you refer to the references listed, you may find other (different) information about these same subjects.
+It was added in 2004 in response to questions that many people wrote in about that were not included in the other pages These paragraphs are based primarily on my personal experiences with my diamonds as well as ringnecks, zebras, and a few wild doves If you refer to the references listed, you may find other (different) information about these same subjects.

 Life With a Flock of Diamond Doves